AI Glossary - Background AI Glossary - Background

 Detailed Explanation

-GPT stands for "Generative Pre-trained Transformer."
-"Generative" means: It produces new text.
+"Generative" means: It generates new text.
 "Pre-trained": It was trained with huge amounts of text.
 "Transformer": The technical architecture that understands word relationships.

 Analogy